Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 Your team needs to see if the lead is qualified enough for further nurturing.
 Typically, marketing does this by analyzing their demographics and online behavior with a lead scoring model.

-When a lead is qualified, they've left your lead gen funnel, and next steps depend on your sales process.
+When a lead is qualified, they've left your lead gen funnel, and the next steps depend on your sales process.
 If you sell products or services that don’t need contact with a sales rep, marketing might nurture them via an automated email sequence.
 If you sell a B2B product or big-ticket consumer item, a salesperson might schedule a meeting.
 Or, to invest your time wisely, you might further qualify the lead before spending time selling them.

 An online lead generation funnel maps a lead's online journey from awareness to conversion.
 Typically, awareness is generated through the creation and distribution of free content via social media platforms or search engines.
 Once interest and trust are built, leads are offered a valuable lead magnet in return for their contact details.
 From there, marketers typically qualify and pass the lead to a sales rep or conduct ongoing nurturing activities like email nurturing.